CBIIT/nci-webtools-dceg-icdgenie/README.md

 ### Client

-The client is an Angular PWA which allows users to perform and visualize queries against the ICD database service.
+The client is an Angular PWA which allows users to perform and visualize queries against the ICD server service.

 #### Getting Started